readtu/S25ISD1PM/README.md

 Instead of pulling Bootstrap from a CDN like JSDeliver (which forces extra requests, introduces more security risks, and has the SCSS precompiled which prevents customization), this repo contains a fixed copy of the uncompiled Bootstrap SCSS source files.
 (The JS does not (yet) need to be customized and thus the precompiled source JS is simply included.)
 The SCSS files are imported in the `custom.scss` file, where any customization to variables can be made.
 The Bootstrap documentation side (linked above) contains tons of information on what the available variables for customization are, including everything from font-sizes to colors to border-radiuses to shadows.

 **The SCSS must be recompiled anytime a change is made to the custom.scss file.** A convenience command for doing just this is supplied with this repo and is shown below.
-[Make sure SCSS is installed for your platform](https://sass-lang.com/install/) before running the command.
+[Make sure SCSS is installed for your platform](https://sass-lang.com/install/) before running the command. **Note**: currently, this command dumps out dozens of warnings because Bootstrap is using legacy SCSS syntax constructs.
+Ignore them, it compiles successfully.

 ```bash
 ./compile_scss.sh